-- 1) Assess.
+The Four Part Cycle of SEND Support • • NDCo, should identify the action required to remove barriers to learning and put effective special educational provision nould reflect a graduated approach and be delivered via a four part cycle: 1) Assess.
 6.45 The class teacher, SENDCo, Headteacher and Key Stage leader will carry out an analysis of the pupil's needs.
-This assessment will be reviewed regularly and will be shared and discussed with parents. - 2) Plan.
-6.48 The teacher and the SENDCo will agree in consultation with the parents and the pupil, the adjustments, interventions and support to be put in place, as well as the expected impact on progress, development or behaviour along with a clear date for review. - 6.57 The record will include any additional action needed to support transitions

-The support selected to meet the outcomes will be based on evidence of effectiveness.
-Staff who deliver the support will be knowledgeable and skilful

-Parents will be informed of support provided, and where possible, will be involved to reinforce or contribute to progress at home.
+This assessment will be reviewed regularly and will be shared and discussed with parents.
+Four Part Cycle 2) Plan.
+6.48 The teacher and the SENDCo will agree in consultation with the parents and the pupil, the adjustments, interventions and support to be put in place, as well as the expected impact on progress, development or behaviour along with a clear date for review.
+6.57 The record will include any additional action needed to support transitions The support selected to meet the outcomes will be based on evidence of effectiveness .
+Staff who deliver the support will be knowledgeable and skilful Assess Parents will be informed of support provided, and where possible, will be involved to reinforce or contribute to progress at home.
+3) Do.

-- 3) Do.
 6.52 The teacher is responsible for the daily work with the pupil to attain outcomes.
-If support is provided away from the classroom, teachers still retain responsibility for progress and will work closely with those delivering the support to plan and assess impact and to link the work to classroom teaching. - 6.52 The SENDCo will support the teacher in further assessment of the pupil's strengths and weaknesses, in problem solving and advising on the effective implementation of support. - 4) Review.
-6.53 The impact of the support will be reviewed and the class teacher, SENDCo, Headteacher and Key Stage leader in consultation with the parent and pupil, will revise the support in light of the progress achieved.
-(6.65 review min 3x p/yr) - 6.58 If a pupil continues to make less than expected progress despite evidence based support and interventions matched to their areas of need, the school will discuss with parents the need to involve outside specialists. - 6.62 The SENDCo, teacher, specialists and parents will consider evidence-led teaching approaches, equipment, strategies and interventions that may be utilised to support pupil progress. - 6.67 The provision will aim to deliver the outcomes agreed and a termly review date set where the teacher, supported by the SENDCo, can discuss progress achieved with the parents. - 6.70 The views of the pupil will be included in these discussions. - 6.71 A record of the outcomes, action and provision agreed in the discussion will be shared with appropriate school staff and a copy given to the parents.
-The school information management system will be updated as appropriate. - 6.63 Where despite relevant and purposeful action to identify, assess and meet the SEND of the pupil, they have not made expected progress, then the school and/or parents will consider requesting an Education, Health and Care assessment.
+If support is provided away from the classroom, teachers still retain responsibility for progress and will work closely with those delivering the support to plan and assess impact and to link the work to classroom teaching.
+6.52 The SENDCo will support the teacher in further assessment of the pupil's strengths and weaknesses, in problem solving and advising on the effective implementation of support.
+Review 4) Review.
+6.53 The impact of the support will be reviewed and the class teacher, SENDCo, Headteacher and 6.58 If a pupil continues to make less than expected progress despite evidence based support and interventions matched to their areas of need, the school will discuss with parents the need to involve outside specialists .
+6.62 The SENDCo, teacher, specialists and parents will consider evidence-led teaching approaches, equipment, strategies and interventions that may be utilised to support pupil progress.
+Do 6.67 The provision will aim to deliver the outcomes agreed and a termly review date set where the teacher, supported by the SENDCo, can discuss progress achieved with the parents.
+6.70 The views of the pupil will be included in these discussions.
+6.71 A record of the outcomes, action and provision agreed in the discussion will be shared with appropriate school staff and a copy given to the parents.
+The school information management system will be updated as appropriate.
+6.63 Where despite relevant and purposeful action to identify, assess and meet the SEND of the pupil, they have not made expected progress, then the school and/or parents will consider requesting an Education, Health and Care assessment.